AI for Frontend Engineers: Workflows, Tools, and Best Practices

 Limitations and Engineering Oversight

 AI-generated frontend code has a specific failure profile.
-The output often looks polished in isolation but has gaps that only appear when the component is used in context, composed with other components, or extended for a use case the original prompt did not cover.
-Understanding where these gaps are most common is the basis for reviewing AI output effectively rather than treating it as finished work.
+Output often looks polished in isolation but has gaps that only appear in context, under composition, or when extended for an unanticipated use case.

 Where human oversight is non-negotiable:

-- Generated components may lack architectural coherence when the prompt did not reflect how the component fits into the broader system
+- Generated components may lack architectural coherence when the prompt did not reflect the broader system

-- Refactored code can introduce subtle behavioural changes that look structurally correct but break edge cases that tests would catch
+- Refactored code can introduce subtle behavioural changes that look correct but break edge cases

-- Accessibility suggestions flag structural problems reliably, but cannot confirm the experience with keyboard navigation and assistive technology
+- Accessibility suggestions flag structural problems, but cannot confirm the runtime experience with assistive technology

-- AI does not understand long-term system tradeoffs; it solves the problem as described in the prompt, not the constraints the system will face in six months
+- AI solves the problem as described in the prompt, not the constraints the system will face in six months

-The consistent principle is to treat AI output as a strong first draft, not a finished result.
-Every AI-generated component, refactoring suggestion, and accessibility review requires engineering judgment applied to the actual output before it enters the codebase.
+Treat AI output as a strong first draft.
+Every generated component, refactoring suggestion, and accessibility review requires engineering judgment before it enters the codebase.

 AI makes the structural, repetitive, and compliance-bound parts of frontend development significantly faster.
-Component generation, refactoring, accessibility enforcement, and documentation all benefit from AI assistance, which means more engineering time goes toward architecture, UX, and the decisions that require genuine judgment.
+More engineering time goes toward architecture, UX, and the decisions that require genuine judgment.

 Frequently Asked Questions